KlaraHajdu/famous-person-ts/README.md

 ### Installation and Setup Instructions

 `yarn start` Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Firebase related environment variables are needed to run the app locally.

 `yarn test` Launches the test runner in the interactive watch mode.